filecoin-project/lotus-docs/content/en/lotus/manage/claim-extension.md

 ## What is an Allocation?
 An allocation specifies a range of terms for which the provider may commit the data, between some minimum and maximum.
 An allocation's maximum term must be at least as large as its minimum term.
-An allocation may be removed after its expiration epoch has passed (by anyone) and it was not converted to a claim.
-When removed, the DataCap tokens are transferred back to the client
+An allocation can be removed by any party once its expiration epoch has elapsed, provided it has not been converted into a claim.
+When removed, the DataCap tokens are transferred back to the client.

 | Terminology                         | Definition                                                                                            |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------|